matthova/nextjs-firebase-server-cookies/README.md

     C->>A: Return an anonymous user
     A->>B: Update user's cookies
     B->>A: Return updated cookies
-    A->>A: Re-render site with newly-minted credentials
+    A->>B: Refresh site with newly-minted credentials
+    B->>A: Site served with anonymous user
 ```

 ### Upgrading an anonymous user to a registered user